cs-fullstack-2019-fall/codeassessment2-flashfan88/README.md

+1 Checked everything against 12  'if usernumber > 12:' for some reason not number entered

+2 good

+3 didnt attempt

+4 mostly correct

+5 partial class definition only

+6 partial class definition only

 # codeAssessment2

 #### Final Grade: 6/12
 ### Instructions
 Answer each question inside of the individual question files.
 Each file has the question paste inside of it.